siyanz/siyanz.github.io/_posts/2014-6-1-Feel-Effects.md

 title: Feel Effect&#58; Enriching Storytelling with Haptic Feedback
 shortinfo: Designing meaningful haptic signals that deliver semantic meanings.
 year: 2014
+month: August
 categories: [Publications]
+problem: How to design haptic feedback so that they can convey semantic meaning to users?
+goal: To develop a set of haptic vocabularies that convey meaning without visual or auditory information.
 resources:
  - resource: Paper
    external-url: /resources/papers/Feel_Effects.pdf